Pulp and paper sourcing

 Tackling deforestation and degradation risks

-For over 10 years, we have worked on the ground to trace where our raw materials come from to assess and address deforestation-risks in our supply chains. come from to ensure they are not linked to deforestation.
-We are working to make our pulp & paper supply chain deforestation-free by the end of 2022.
+For over 10 years, we have worked on the ground to trace where our raw materials come from to assess and address deforestation-risks in our supply chains – and to ensure they are not linked to deforestation.
+We have endeavored to ensure our pulp and paper supply chain is assessed deforestation-free, and reached 99.9% in 2022.
+We are now committed to improving and maintaining that status.

 Our Forest Positive strategy also aims to address forest degradation and the loss of key forest attributes, such as biodiversity and carbon storage.
 These can lead to fragmentation and, ultimately, deforestation.